Insurance & Covid-19 Information

 According to the state of Texas mandate, insurance carriers are required to pay in-network benefits to members receiving emergency medical treatment.
 It is Texas law that your insurance provider pay for your emergency room treatment, even if the provider typically classifies the facility as “out-of-network.”
 You are empowered by Texas state law to use the prudent layperson standard when deciding if you have a medical emergency.

-Emergency care is defined as health care services provided in a freestanding emergency medical care facility to evaluate and stabilize a medical condition of recent onset and severity, including severe pain, that would lead a prudent layperson possessing an average knowledge of medicine and health to believe that the person’s condition, sickness, or injury is of such a nature that failure to get immediate medical care could result in placing the person’s health in serious jeopardy
+Emergency care is defined as health care services provided in a freestanding emergency medical care facility to evaluate and stabilize a medical condition of recent onset and severity, including severe pain, that would lead a prudent layperson possessing an average knowledge of medicine and health to believe that the person’s condition, sickness, or injury is of such a nature that failure to get immediate medical care could result in placing the person’s health in serious jeopardy.
+You can find our required legal posting here.

 Your insurance provider is required to reimburse you for emergency treatment.
 If your insurance company refuses to reimburse you for your emergency room visit, you may file an official complaint with the Texas Department of Insurance.
 For additional info about the Texas Department of Insurance, go to http://www.tdi.state.tx.us.